zhaojj2209/tp/docs/UserGuide.md

 #### 4.4.5 Find Income: `find`

-Finds incomes that match any of the given parameters, and displays the list of matching incomes.
+Finds incomes that match any of the given search parameters, and displays the list of matching incomes.

 Format: (when on the [Incomes tab](#222-incomes-tab)) `find [t/TITLE_KEYPHRASE...] [a/AMOUNT] [d/DATE] [c/CATEGORY...] [af/AMOUNT_FROM] [at/AMOUNT_TO] [df/DATE_FROM] [dt/DATE_TO]`

 > :bulb: &nbsp; When on the [Overview tab](#221-overview-tab), you can use `find` to search for all transactions (expenses and incomes).

-The available parameters and their uses are as follows:
+The available search parameters and their uses are as follows:

-* `t/TITLE_KEYPHRASE`: Searches for all incomes with titles containing the specified `TITLE_KEYPHRASE` keyphrase.
+* `t/TITLE_KEYPHRASE`: Searches for all incomes with titles containing the specified `TITLE_KEYPHRASE` keyphrase exactly.
-  * The search is case-insensitive. e.g `work` will match `Work`
+  * The search is case-insensitive. e.g `t/work` will match `Work`
-  * More than one keyphrase can be given.
+  * A keyphrase can contain more than one word. e.g. `t/Shopee internship` is considered as one keyphrase
-  * The order of the keyphrases does not matter. e.g. `TA part-time` will match `part-time TA`
+  * The order of the keyphrases does not matter. e.g. `t/TA t/part-time` will match `part-time TA`
-  * Only full words will be matched. e.g. `intern` will not match `internship`
+  * Partial matches are accepted. e.g. `t/intern` will match `internship`
-  * Titles matching at least one keyphrase will be returned (i.e. `OR` search). e.g. `allowance prize` will return `Laptop Allowance`, `Hackathon Prize`
+  * Titles matching at least one keyphrase will be returned (i.e. `OR` search). e.g. `t/allowance t/prize` will return `Laptop Allowance`, `Hackathon Prize`
 * `a/AMOUNT`: Searches for all incomes with the specified amount.
 * `d/DATE`: Searches for all incomes that occurred on the specified date.
 * `c/CATEGORY`: Searches for all incomes labelled with the specified category.